english-blog/english-blog.github.io/_posts/2014-09-02-meat-eating-animal-lovers.md

 *We were meat eaters for millions of years.
 How can I change suddenly?.*

 No. We were not 100% meat eaters.
 We were opportunistic eaters.
 We ate anything and everything.
 Fruits, roots, vegetables, insects, small animals and occasionally large animals.
 We did not have the power or claws or large canine teeth to kill big animals.
-We killed animals by persistent hunting - which requires hours of co-ordinated effort and energy.
-If vegan food was available, we didn't choose to hunt.
-So, technically a man can live with both vegan and meat based food.
+We killed animals by persistent hunting - which requires hours of coordinated effort and energy.
+If the vegan food was available, we didn't choose to hunt.
+So, technically a man can live with both vegan and meat-based food.

 *I don't believe that.
 We still have the remains of the canine teeth.*